MDKza/WIFI-Calling-3gppnetwork-Hostname-Resolver/README.md

 *   **Country Code Filtering:** Allows you to filter the data by a specific country code.
 *   **Detailed Output:** Saves results to a CSV file with hostname, IP addresses, country code, and network information.
 *   **Summary Report:** Prints a summary of the resolution process.
-*   **User-Selected Output Directory:** A dialog box allows the user to choose where the output files are saved.

 ## Prerequisites